tsunami416604/azure-docs.hu-hu/articles/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro.md

 #### <a name="keras"></a>Keras

-Keras egy olyan magas szintű Neurális hálózati API, amely képes a TensorFlow, a Microsoft Cognitive Toolkit vagy Theano futó Python nyelven.
+A kerasz egy magas szintű neurális hálózati API a Pythonban, amely képes a TensorFlow, a Microsoft Cognitive Toolkit vagy a theano-on való futtatásra.
 A legfelső szintű és py35 Python-környezetekben érhető el.

 #### <a name="mxnet"></a>MXNet